Breathtaking gorges to hike and bike, and charming hot springs to soak in afterward

 With records dating back 1500 years and historical figures such as an emperor and the famous feudal lord Date Masamune rejuvenating in its waters, the healing Akiu hot springs have long been a go-to spot for rest and relaxation.

 You can stay at one of the hot spring hotels or use the baths as a day visitor.
-Check the opening times for the hot springs at the tourism center and remember to visit early; most day-use spas open only until 2-3 p.m.
+Check the opening times for the hot springs at the the Akiu Sato Center and remember to visit early; most day-use spas open only until 2-3 p.m.

 Satisfy your sense of adventure by completing a challenging 14-kilometer bicycle ride to Akiu Otaki.
 This 55-meter high, six-meter wide waterfall is impressive in any season, but especially lovely when framed by verdant summer green or the colored leaves of autumn.

 An elevated platform allows a great view of the entire falls, then you can descend to the basin below to hear the thunderous roar of the cascading waters.